Mr. Basketball Invitational

 2001 JASON DOURISSEAU Tournament Gold I

 Dourisseau, a 6-5 guard from Burke High School in Omaha, Nebraska, averaged 17.6 points per game in leading his team to the 2001 Mr. Basketball title.
 He tallied 16 points in the championship win over Martin Bros.
 Select.
 Dourisseau led Burke to the state semi-finals as a junior and senior, including a 17-5 record while averaging 18 points as a senior.
-He now plays for the Big 12′s University of Nebraska Cornhuskers.
+He played for the University of Nebraska Cornhuskers and had a long professional career overseas.

 2001 Stat Leaders & All-Americans